Sam’s Club announces new clubs, enhancements due to ‘record growth’

 BENTONVILLE, Ark.
-(KNWA/KFTA) — Sam’s Club announced that it plans to open over 30 new locations and invest in a multi-year plan to modernize its supply chain.
+(KNWA/KFTA) — Sam’s Club says it plans to open over 30 new locations and invest in a multi-year plan to modernize its supply chain.

 In addition to new clubs, the company plans to modernize its supply chain through “new distribution and fulfillment center locations across the country, including cutting-edge automation.”
 Five new supply chain fulfillment and distribution centers are set to open in 2023, with the first planned to debut in Georgia during the third quarter.